cr0hn/golismero-legacy/README.md

 What will be the next features?
 ===============================

-The next features of golismero will be:
+The next features of GoLismero will be:

-- Integration with SQLMap, ZAP, Metasploit, Shodan and many other tools.
+- Integration with Metasploit, w3af, ZAP and many other free tools.
 - Web UI.
 We all know true h4xx0rs only use the console, but sometimes drag&drop does come in handy. ;)
-- Export results in PDF format.
+- Export results in PDF and MS Word format, to keep the boss happy.
 - And more plugins of course!

 Not enough?
 Roll your own!